 And stuffed her in his stomach, taking the advice

-Of Gaia [Earth] and Ouranos [Sky/Heaven]. they told him to do this
+Of Gaia [Earth] and Ouranos [Sky/Heaven].
+They told him to do this

 So that no one but Zeus would hold the title of King